- This event has passed.

 - Testing the waters via scenario testing and/or stakeholder persona analysis

-- Calculating and articulating your plan requirements
+- Calculating, articulating, and integrating your plan requirements

 - Developing metrics that matter and timeframes that make sense